 2. The Sexual Act Did Not Take Place

 The accused person can claim that there was no other sexual intercourse or activity that took place between the parties.
 This can be a tough road to travel down, as this can become a case of one person’s words against another.
 Credibility battles are often hard to resolve, but interviews related to the facts of the event, as well as proof from DNA and other hard facts, can help to support this defence.

 3. There Was Consent

 This is almost always the central factor that demands attention in a sexual assault case.
 The entire premise of a serious sexual assault trial is that there was no consent provided for the sexual act.
 If there was consent given prior to the sexual act, then this is not a case of sexual assault.
 This defence can again lead to a credibility battle between the two parties.

 This can also be a complex argument to make due to the circumstances associated with the situation.
 If the person involved was too intoxicated to consent, or if the complainant does not have the mental capacity to consent, then this is not a valid defence.
 In cases where the complainant is under the age of 16 or withdrew their consent during the act, this also invalidates the argument that there was consent.

 4. There Was an Honest Mistaken Belief That Consent Was Given

 Another defence that can be used for this kind of situation is the statement that the accused did not know that there was no consent for the sexual act.
-This is a hard case to make for most sexual assault cases, but there are instances where the behaviour of the complainant can lead to mistaken consent.
+This is a hard case to make for most sexual assault cases, but there are instances where the circumstances surrounding the behaviour of the complainant can lead to mistaken consent.